Nitish05/ENPM661-Project-3-Phase-2/README.md

     python planner.py
     ```

 4. To run the script in Gazebo Mode, you need to have ROS2 installed on your system.
-If you have ROS2 installed, you can run the following command to launch the robot in gazebo:
+If you have ROS2 installed and followed the instructions [here](https://github.com/shantanuparabumd/turtlebot3_project3) (the same link as in the documentation), you can run the following command to launch the robot in gazebo:

     ```bash
     ros2 launch turtlebot3_project3 competition_world.launch.py